Therapy

 How does the staffing agency make money?

 Healthcare facilities contract with staffing agencies like CompHealth when they need to fill an open therapy position.
-Then, the agency finds the right therapist for the job and gets them set up with moving, licensing, and paperwork.
+Then, the agency finds the right therapist for the job and gets them set up with travel, housing, licensing, and paperwork.

 CompHealth can help you find a travel therapy assignment.
 Call us at 800.453.3030 or look at today’s travel therapy jobs.